Polling vs Webhooks: When to Use One Over the Other

 What is a webhook?

-Webhooks invert the control model.
-Instead of your application asking for updates, the source system pushes events to you when something changes.
+Instead of your application requesting updates, the source integration sends an event when something changes.

-Where webhooks shine
+Where webhooks work well

 Advantages

-The real-world challenges of webhooks
+The challenges with native webhooks

 Limitations

-Consumers must handle:- retries
+Your system must handle:- retries

 - duplicate events